wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/9-examine-advanced-hunting.md

 Simple queries, such as those that don't use the project or summarize operator to customize or aggregate results, typically return these common columns.

-The sample query below attempts to identify potential exfiltration scenarios with querying outbound emails with large attachment sizes .
+The sample query below attempts to identify potential exfiltration scenarios with querying outbound emails with large attachment sizes.

 ```
 EmailEvents